easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 ![Memcached Default Configuration Baseline](./res/5_baseline_latency_vs_ops.png) *Throughput vs mean and 99th perecentile latency*

 From the figure above, we can see that both the mean latency and the 99th perecentile latency increases linearly until we reach a saturation point at which point each increase in throughput is met with a much larger increase in latency.
+Additionally, we can see that the highest throughput achieved with 99th percentile under 1ms is 375k operations per second.
+This corresponds to 84 simultaneous connections, or 12 connections per each client.
+This is similar to benchmarks used in the literature [11].
+Twelve connections per client may seem low, however, memtier connection lifecycle only lasts for a single requests therefore the connections are dropped and re-created, effectively resulting in 31000 connections per second from each client.

 ![Memcached Default Configuration Baseline CPU vs Latency](./res/5_baseline_cpu_vs_ops.png)